Public Art

 Fresh Paint with Molly Mendoza

 In a city known for murals, how do you get your foot (or art) through a door when you’re an emerging artist of color?
-Fresh Paint, a partnership between RACC’s Public Art Murals program and […]
+Fresh Paint, a partnership between RACC’s Public Art Murals program and Open Signal, offers that door to have artists work in the public space.
+Last May, Molly Mendoza kicked off the […]

 Fresh Paint with Alex Chiu